iPhobia/System_modeling/README.md

 # System_modeling
-Core materials for the System modeling subject.
+Core materials for the training course "System Modeling".